 A 3-point play from Aldridge ended an early fourth-quarter Hawks flurry and pushed the Blazers’ lead to double figures.
 A 3-pointer from Portland forward Nicolas Batum and putback from Aldridge squashed the final challenge from the Hawks.

-All five Portland starters finished in double figures in points, with Lillard scoring 21.
+All five Portland starters finished in double figures in points, with point guard Damian Lillard scoring 21.

 The Blazers (46-27) are one four teams within two games of each other for the last four spots in the Western Conference.
-Portland is fifth, four games behind the Houston Rockets for the fourth spot.
+Portland began the night in fifth, four games behind the Houston Rockets for the fourth spot.

-The Hawks (31-40) lead the New York Knicks by a game and a half for the eighth playoff spot in the Eastern Conference.
+The Hawks (31-40) began the night with a two-game lead over the New York Knicks for the eighth playoff spot in the Eastern Conference.
 Atlanta has been on a dismal stretch: 6-19 in the past 25 games.

 Point guard Jeff Teague led the Hawks with 22 points.

 NOTES: Atlanta C Pero Antic (ankle) and G Kyle Korver (back) sat out Thursday’s games with injuries. … Portland F LaMarcus Aldridge (back) returned from a seven-game absence.
-The Trail Blazers went 3-4 in Aldridge’s absence. … Seattle Seahawks quarterback Russell Wilson was in attendance. … The Hawks, who lost Wednesday at Minnesota, are 6-13 on the second night of back-to-back games this season. … The Trail Blazers finish their five-game road trip at Chicago on Friday night.
+The Trail Blazers went 3-4 in Aldridge’s absence. … Seattle Seahawks quarterback Russell Wilson was in attendance at Philips Arena on Thursday. … The Hawks, who lost Wednesday at Minnesota, entered Thursday night’s game at 6-12 on the second night of back-to-back games this season. … The Trail Blazers finish their five-game road trip at Chicago on Friday night.